Vanilla-Renewed-Team/Vanilla-Renewed/.github/README.md

 >Various small fixes and tweaks like tons of zfighting; fixing the bottom of the blaze's rods (entity not the item) Etc.

-# Thank you for your understanding and support in our redesign if you have any suggestions be sure to put them into the issues section of the GitHub there will be a feature request template.
-For anything else contact email us on VanillaRenewed@pm.me
+## Thank you for your understanding and support in our redesign.
+if you have any suggestions be sure to put them into the issues section of the GitHub there will be a feature request template.
+For anything else email us on VanillaRenewed@pm.me

 Optifine is mandatory for the intended experience; without optifine you may have unexpected bugs, errors, or missing features.